DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 == Upgrade notice ==

+= 3.9.0 =
+Update for bug fixes and recipe search improvements

 = 3.8.0 =
-Update for a few new recipe features
+Update for a few new features

 = 3.7.0 =
 Update to ensure WordPress 4.8 compatibility

 = 3.6.0 =
-Update for 2 brand new recipe shortcodes
+Update for 2 brand new shortcodes

 = 3.5.1 =
 Update to fix the recipe cache